 One thing that continues to amaze me is the diversity of Double Jeopardy's fan-base.
-I'm sure this is a shared statistic for thousands of writers on this site, but still... this month (January 2014) alone the story has been visited by people from close to fifty different nations, and that, I think, is a beautiful piece of information.
+I'm sure this is a shared statistic for thousands of writers on this site, but still... each month alone the story has been visited by people from close to fifty different nations, and that, I think, is a beautiful piece of information.
 It's incredible how widespread it is around the world, and I really couldn't be prouder; not because I've written something recognised in so many countries, but because so many different cultures can come together to enjoy a piece of writing.
 So, I just want to thank you all for your continual dedication - things like this are why I continue writing and why I always will.

 - Solitude and Solidarity.
 Harry Potter universe.
 Description -